 1. Changing my name to Sophie now, before presenting full time in female mode

 2. Being natural me.
 Like, totally me.
 Aka, not trying to be a female version of me, or a male version … just being me; a hybrid.
 Makeup, female clothes, heels if I want, no wig, showing my balding hair and rocking facial hair too if I feel like it.

 Basically, I just want to be me.

 I realise this could potentially lead to more abuse, yet somehow I know with certainty, I wouldn’t be phased by it; I could handle it.

 So odd, because logically … it should be easier to handle abuse when in full female mode with wig and loads of makeup etc. I’m slightly confused at the moment myself.
 The thing is, my heart wants it like this … so that’s what it will get :)

 I feel in sync with the Universe.
-I need to face Mum and Dad in my mind, to be able to love myself; I haven’t fully let go of the past.
+I need to face Mum and Dad in my mind, to be able to love myself, as I haven’t fully let go of the past.

 I am speechless.
 I am totally speechless with what was said today.
 My therapist has inspired me to such an insane level, and given me so much hope.
 I really wish I could share what was said; maybe one day.

 Thank you universe for bringing my gender therapist into my life.